Gather information for Software Support from the Administration Console

 kSupport.sh tool from the Administration Console to gather information about the PPM Server node you currently access with your web browser, and then send that information to Software Support to help diagnosing system problems.
 This helps to ensure that your issues can be resolved quickly, with minimal requests for information.

 The kSupport tool is designed to serve as a troubleshooting knowledge system for PPM.
-Embedding into the tool the knowledge gathered from supporting PPM customers around the world, Micro Focus expects the tool to make PPM self-diagnosable and self-healable.
-The flexible interface of the tool makes it easy to absorb new knowledge as PPM develops and Micro Focus Software Support’s knowledge grows.
+Embedding into the tool the knowledge gathered from supporting PPM customers around the world, it is expected that the tool can make PPM self-diagnosable and self-healable.
+The flexible interface of the tool makes it easy to absorb new knowledge as PPM develops and OpenText Software Support’s knowledge grows.

 To collect support data for your PPM Server:

 In the Administration Console Actions panel, select Support Task > Generate Support Information.

 Provide the information described in the following table.